opensim-org/SCONE/README.md

   * **osg-vis** (https://github.com/tgeijten/vis)
   * **qtfx** (https://github.com/tgeijten/qtfx)

-### CMake settings
+### Building SCONE
-After all third party libs are installed and compiled, SCONE can be build by running CMake.
-The following CMake variables need special attention:
+Once the required dependencies are build, perform the following steps to build SCONE:
+  * Configure the folder in CMake.
+Be sure to set CMAKE_INSTALL_PREFIX to a folder with write access.
-  * **OSG_DIR**: path to your OpenSceneGraph installation
+  * Set **OSG_DIR** to the path of to your OpenSceneGraph installation
-  * **Qt5Widgets_DIR**: path to the Qt5WidgetsConfig.cmake in your Qt installation
+  * Set **Qt5Widgets_DIR** to the path of Qt5WidgetsConfig.cmake in your Qt installation
-  * **OPENSIM_INSTALL_DIR**: path to your OpenSim installation
+  * Set **OPENSIM_INSTALL_DIR** to the path of your OpenSim installation
+  * Generate and open the Visual Studio project files
+  * Build the ALL_BUILD project
+  * Build the RUN_TESTS project to validate your build

-### Testing
+### Running SCONE
-After compilation succeeds, be sure to run the included CMake tests to ensure everything is working correctly.
+You can now run SCONE by setting the sconestudio project as the startup project.
+Running in Release mode is recommended.
+Once SCONE is running, be sure to check out the tutorials at https://scone.software/doku.php?id=tutorials:start.

 ## License
 SCONE is licensed under the GNU Public License 3.0